JK-Rolling/DuinoCoinUSBI2C_Adaptor/README.md

 # DuinoCoinUSBI2C_Adaptor
-This project is designed to allow computer without I2C interface to mine [Duino-Coin](https://github.com/revoxhere/duino-coin) via I2C miner.
+This project is designed to allow computer without I2C interface to mine [Duino-Coin](https://github.com/revoxhere/duino-coin) on I2C miner.
 The adaptor is suitable for most AVR/ESP with USB-Serial chip onboard.

 Using a single USB port to communicate with all the boards and make a scalable I2C mining rig with or without USB hub